-What is Taskrabbit and How Does It Work?
+What is TaskRabbit, and How Does It Work?

-Taskrabbit is a platform that connects people looking for work (also known as Taskers) with people who need help completing odd jobs.
-The type of work varies and each job is generally a one-time gig.
+TaskRabbit is a website that connects independent contractors who are looking for work (also known as Taskers) with companies and people who need help completing various jobs.

 As a Tasker, you set your own hours and rates.
 After creating a profile, potential clients can find your services by running a search on the platform.

 To become a Tasker, you must meet the following requirements: